-Painting a mural is a relatively inexpensive way to add interest to any wall in your home.
-The best thing about it is that it’s just paint.
-If you make a mistake, you can simply paint right over it.
-Even if you’re not a Picasso, a mural can still make a great interior painting project.
+Painting a mural is a relatively inexpensive way to add color and personality to any wall in your home.
+The best thing about it is that it’s just paint; if you make a mistake, you can simply paint right over it.
+Even if you’re not usually a painter, a mural can still make a great interior painting project.

 Before you paint, inspect the wall you will be painting.
 Is it textured?
 If so, you need to decide if that is a problem for your mural.
 If it is, you will want to remove it.
 You can sand the walls, but expect a mess with this process.
 Dampening the texture and scraping it off is usually a better method.
 Just be sure to let the wall fully dry before painting.
 Next, is your wall clean?
 Does it have any mold, dirt or grease on it?
 You will want to clean any places like this first to ensure your paint adheres well.
 The final step of preparation is to prime the wall.
 Using a good primer will give your mural a good base and help it last.

 Unless you consider yourself to be a DaVinci, you may want to transfer your design onto the wall before painting.
 A pencil works well and can be easily erased.
 A great technique for transferring your design is to use an art projector.
 Most craft stores carry them.
 Once the image is projected on the wall, you simply follow the lines with your pencil.
 Another method is to divide your design into a grid.
 Transferring the design onto the wall becomes much easier if you are working with one small square at a time.
 It may take some figuring to transfer the grid to the wall correctly, so keep that in mind.